Quickstart

 It’s a metadata object you can use from either side to provide / transform into:

-• βœ… Input and output types and validation
+• ✅ Input and output types + validation + defaults

-For now, let's connect it to our actual server-side business logic:
+For now, let’s just connect the bridge to our actual server-side business logic:

 healthCheck.resolver.ts